Bit-Nation/digisign/README.md

 # digisign
-An app to digitally sign any file
+An app to digitally sign any file.